ADHD Glasses: Clever Marketing, or Truly Helpful Tool?

 Seeing the Solutions Clearly

 Does everyone with ADHD need special glasses?
 Definitely not.
 ADHD is a complex condition, and while prism glasses can be helpful for some individuals, they’re not universally necessary.
-They treat the symptom, not necessarily the condition.
+They address vision-related contributors to attention and comfort.
+They do not treat ADHD.

-Still, they serve as an exciting tool in the growing landscape of ADHD accommodations and supports.
+Still, they serve as an interesting tool in the growing landscape of ADHD accommodations and supports.

-If you’re a teacher, keeping an open mind to a variety of tools—whether it’s ADHD glasses, visual therapy, or even just classic coping mechanisms and behavioral strategies—is key.
+In classrooms, a mix of supports works best.
+Combine vision care guidance from families and clinicians with classroom routines, movement breaks, and visual aids.
 Not every solution will work for every student, but every possible option helps bring more clarity to building personalized support systems.

 And remember, tools like prism glasses don’t operate in isolation.
 They’re often most effective when paired with additional ADHD coping techniques like clear routines, focused attention strategies, and breaks for movement during the school day.

-But when all these tools and strategies are taken together, you can help your students not only manage their symptoms, but thrive, in their learning environment.
+When these tools and strategies are used together, you can help your students manage symptoms and make steady progress in their learning environment.

 Bottom Line: Are ADHD Glasses Worth It?

-• They don’t magically solve ADHD challenges, but they can make daily tasks easier if vision issues affect your focus.
+• They do not solve ADHD, but they can make daily tasks feel easier when vision issues are present by reducing visual strain and symptoms.

 • For best results, use them alongside routines, breaks for movement, and other visual strategies.